 Second, even in highly repressive states, courageous and sophisticated civil society organizations now form part of an international epistemic community devoted to fostering human rights and accountability in the wake of abuses.
 These groups can make credible demands on transitioning states to translate ideals into action.
 They can also serve as conduits to bring new ideas and external expertise into domestic processes.

 Third, there is now increased international attention and commitment to atrocities prevention and post-conflict peacebuilding more generally.
-More and more, transitional justice strategies are being coordinated with these other efforts to ensure that they are mutually reinforcing, interdisciplinary, and self-consciously consultative so as to best balance moral demands of the victims with the practical limitations that characterize virtually all transitional contexts.
+More and more, transitional justice strategies are being coordinated with these other efforts to ensure that they are mutually reinforcing, interdisciplinary, and self-consciously consultative so as to best balance the moral demands of the victims with the practical limitations that characterize virtually all transitional contexts.

 Fourth is the increased role for the international community — donor nations, the United Nations, and civil society organizations — in assisting transitional states.
 Although it is the state and its polity that must ultimately decide on a transitional justice program, the international donor community has a role to play in terms of providing financial, diplomatic, technical, and other forms of support.
 In this regard, the international community is increasingly coordinated with it comes to programming and funding around transitional justice issues.